BIM2SIM/bim2sim/docs/development/docs/_sources/testing.md.txt

 | `with_regression` | `bool`      | Include regression reults in download             | m
 | `force_new`       | `bool`      | Force overwrite of potential existing resrouces   | m

+If you want to run the TEASER regression tests under Windows, you need to add path of dymola executable to the PATH environment variable (requirement of BuildingsPy)
 ## CI/CD